balb/MyReactApp/readme.md

 ## Tasks

-1. Make a menu tree thing for AdventureWorks Categories and Subcategories.
+1. ~~Make a menu tree thing for AdventureWorks Categories and Subcategories.~~
+2. List products for a given Subcategory
+3. Edit products
+4. Validation, client and server side